This format can...

 read and write routes

-This format has the following options: datum, grid, utc, format, filename .
+This format has the following options: datum, grid, utc, format, filename, fields, codec .

 Unicsv examines the first line of a file to determine the field order and field separator in that file.
 On write, it tries to figure out what data it has and writes headers and all the data it can.